shabbirh/puppet-lamp-stack/README.md

+# CURRENTLY BROKEN - WILL TRY TO FIX LATER.
+Sorry folks!

 # LAMP Stacks Made Easy with Vagrant & Puppet

 Building a LAMP stack with Puppet and Vagrant to develop, test, and/or build the worlds next great application should be easy.
 Use this all inclusive code to quickly kickstart your next application environement.